-Within our School of Sport, Rehabilitation and Exercise Sciences, we have a range of specialist clinical laboratories and IT facilities to assist you with the effective learning and acquisition of new skills; for students on our physiotherapy courses, we have three specialist labs on our Colchester Campus which provides you with all the facilities you need to train as a physiotherapist.
+Within our School of Sport, Rehabilitation and Exercise Sciences, we have a range of specialist clinical laboratories and IT facilities to assist you with the effective learning and acquisition of new skills; for students of MSc Physiotherapy, we have four specialist labs on our Colchester Campus which provides you with all the facilities you need to train as a physiotherapist.

 We also offer excellent physical and online resources in terms of libraries, computer labs, datasets, archives and other research materials.

 You can take advantage of our links with the Institute of Social and Economic Research, which conducts large-scale survey projects, many for government, EU and other public agencies, and has its own library.

 The UK Data Archive is also based at our Colchester Campus and stores national research data.

 Successful completion of our MSc Physiotherapy (pre-registration) leads to eligibility to apply for registration as a physiotherapist with the Health and Care Professions Council (HCPC) which allows you to practise as a physiotherapist in the UK, and to join the Chartered Society of Physiotherapy (CSP) as a full member.

 We also work with our University's Student Development Team to help you find out about further work experience, internships, placements, and voluntary opportunities.